climateclock/cclock/README.md

-If you'd like to make your own software update package for the clock to download, run `tools/pack` with a directory path as the first argument and a package name (such as "cclock") as the second argument; for example:
+If you'd like to make your own software update package for the clock to download, run `tools/pack` with a directory path as the first argument and a package name (a "v" followed by a version number, such as "v17") as the second argument; for example:

-    tools/pack /tmp/folder/ cclock > cclock.pk
+    tools/pack /tmp/folder/ v17 > v17.pk

 Then make the resulting `cclock.pk` file available for download at a HTTPS URL, put the hostname in the `connect_step()` call, and